bitwise-rude/atat5/README.md

 ## BUGS
-- Semicolon is checked in the new line too fix that
+- Semicolon is checked in the new line too fix that ## FIXED

 ## STUFF
 - variable names or anything can be abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_ nothing except this